CosimoQuiche/tc-media-archive/games/so/episodes/prologue.md

 # Prologue (Second Opinion and Under the Knife)

-Prologue (Japanese: プロローグ, *Prologue*) is the first, unnumbered episode of both [Second Opinion](../so.md) and [Under the Knife](../utk.md).
+Prologue (Japanese: プロローグ, *Prologue*) is the first, unnumbered episode of both [Second Opinion](../so.md) and [Under the Knife](../../utk/utk.md).
 It is a story episode.
 In Second Opinion, no chapter number appears on the [Episode Select Screen](../game/episode_select.md).
-The episode is told from the perspective of a unknown narrator.
+The episode is told from the perspective of an unknown narrator.

 ## Summary

 The episode begins with an establishing shot of [Angeles Bay](../locations/angeles_bay.md) and [Hope Hospital](../locations/hope_hospital.md).
-It then introduces [a doctor](../character/derek.md) in need of some guidance, but who will "soon come to realize his full potiential".
+It then introduces [a doctor](../characters/derek.md) in need of some guidance, but who will "soon come to realize his full potential".

 ## Differences